reelgirly/Flex-2-15-Haswell-/GUIDE.md

 > Now install OSX into the newly created partition.

-> After installing OSX and booting into, install Clover into your already existing HDDs EFI partiton as UEFI only.
+> After installing OSX and booting into, install Clover into your already existing HDDs EFI partiton as "UEFI only".

 > **Attention!** Rename the folder /EFI/Boot to /EFI/Boot_org to keep your Microsoft efi file before installing Clover.